nahuel-ianni/leetcode/README.md

 ## Progress and Updates
 This repository is regularly updated with new solutions as I continue solving LeetCode problems.
 You can follow my progress on my [LeetCode profile](https://leetcode.com/nahuel-ianni).

+## License
+This project is licensed under the MIT License.
+Happy Coding! ✨